-One of the easiest ways how to spot roof damage is by checking the shingles for damage.
-Damage can include: cracks, chips, missing shingles, mold, lifting, or uneven surfaces.
+One of the easiest ways to spot roof damage is by checking the shingles for damage.
+Common signs of damage can include cracks, chips, missing shingles, mold, lifting, or uneven surfaces.
 Depending on how steep your roof is, you may be able to spot roof damage from the ground.
 This type of roof damage is usually the result of a major storm, or multiple storms.
-When you encounter a storm, often times debris makes its way to your roof, and that debris can knock shingles off, crack tiled roofing systems, and split wood shakes.
+When you encounter a storm, debris often makes its way to your roof, and that debris can knock shingles off, crack tiled roofing systems, and split wood shakes.

 Roof Damage Caused From Extreme Weather

 Depending on where you live, your roof will be at risk for specific weather related damage.
 If you live in a climate that is extremely hot, be aware that extreme heat can cause shingles and adhesive materials to loosen.
 Heavy winds that occur after your roof shingles have been loosened by the heat, can completely remove sections of your roof.
 Spotting damage caused by heat is a little bit harder, but can be done by a professional easily.

 If you live somewhere where it rains more often than not, be cautious of water damage.
 This can easily be spotted by a rippling affect in your roofing system.
 One of the easiest types of roof damage to spot is hail damage.
 Hail will often leave indents in your shingle roof, gutters, and the siding of your home which makes it easy to spot, but should also be repaired as soon as possible once you notice the damage in order to avoid larger issues in the future.
 Hail can get as big as softballs and are carried at such fast speeds that the damage they can cause can be detrimental to your roof, especially if it has not been properly maintained.

 It is important to be aware of the potential damage the climate can have on your roof.
 Know the damage that is associated with your region so that you can learn how to spot damage easily and contact your local roofer.